 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

-Snap's EBITDA was $72.6 million this quarter, which translates to a 6.43% margin.
-Over the last twelve months Snap has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 9.58%.
+Snap reported EBITDA of $233.2 million this quarter, which was a 17.9% margin.
+Over the last twelve months Snap has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 7.77%.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Snap's free cash flow came in at $18.1 million in Q3, down 64.9% year on year.
+Snap's free cash flow came in at $78.3 million in Q4, down 51.3% year on year.

 Snap has generated $52.5 million in free cash flow over the last twelve months, a 1.16% of revenues.
 This FCF margin is a result of Snap asset lite business model, and provides it with the optionality to further invest in the business.